hazelgrove/phi/4-float-features/4-float-features.md

 `Num` type has been separated into `Int` type and `Float` type.\
 The old `Num` type operators and features only support `Int` types, so there is a need to support `Float` types also.

-We propose the addition of basic operators to `Float` types to match those of `Int` types.\
+We propose the addition of basic operators to `Float` types to match those of `Int` types along with operator type prediction.\
-Also, we propose more support in recognizing `Int` and `Float` types, such as operator type prediction.\
+Also, we propose support for explicit cast between `Int` and `Float`.\
-Finally, we suggest a braoder set of valid `Int` and `Float` inputs.
+Finally, we suggest a broader set of valid `Int` and `Float` inputs.
 When adding these features, consistency will be the key.

 # Float Operators